tmuncks/docker-thruk/README.md

 ### Configuration
 Files (`*.conf`) can be put in `/etc/thruk/thruk_local.d` via mounts, as an easy way to drop configuration snippets in the container.

+### Mail
+The image has sSMTP installed, as a very lightweight MTA.

+Configuration for sSMTP can be mounted on `/etc/ssmtp`.

+MAN page for sSMTP can be found [here](https://manpages.debian.org/stable/ssmtp/ssmtp.8.en.html).

 ### Persistence
 Anonymous volumes have been put in place to persist configuration (`/etc/thruk`) and data (`/var/lib/thruk`).